It is better to rely on the Lord than to put any trust in flesh.

-As a mere parish priest without advanced studies, it is hardly my place to give a comprehensive answer to this.
+As a mere parish priest without advanced studies, it is hardly my place to give a comprehensive answer to this question.
 I ask not because I have an answer, but because of a fundamental dissatisfaction with the situation as it is.
 The scandal of our divided Christianity, over against the Lord’s One Body, is more than irksome.
 It is an ongoing catastrophe, in which the sin of schism is compounded by an Eli-like complacency in the face of our mutilated witness to the Risen Christ.

-The heads of the hierarchies in various parts of the Church occasionally have courage to speak about this problem, but the middle-level of the various church structures tend to militate against real progress…the seminaries, the church apparatus, the bureaucracies, the more-or-less “invisible” people who actually control much of the day-to-day life and choices of the institutional Church.
+The heads of the hierarchies in various parts of the Church occasionally have courage to speak about this problem, but the middle-level of the various church structures tend to militate against real progress…the seminaries, the church apparatus, the bureaucracies, the more-or-less “invisible” people who actually control much of the day-to-day life and choices of the so-called "institutional" Church.

-For them, progress on unity might mean the loss of an income or the end of a carefully-sculpted system of management and relationships.
+For us, progress on unity might mean the loss of an income or the end of a carefully-sculpted system of management and relationships.
 We cannot discount this dimension of the problem.
 For every small group of confirmed “bigots” in the Church, there is probably at least one very seasoned apparatchik who finds the current scandal of division very beneficial.
 I cannot help wondering if I myself am one of those apparatchiks as I go about my pastoral round.

 Those temptations include the failure to draw a distinction between the Church as Body of Christ and the churches as human institutions.
 While not wholly disconnected, it is the confusion of these things that poisons so many experience of the Church, and the ability of the Church to take even the tiniest steps towards a unity of “truth and peace, faith and charity,” as the Prayer Book puts it: True Unity.
-How many people are currently outside the Church because of their experience of trusting in the "church," or because the static, power-focused "church" has replaced the living, surprising and Spirit-led Body of Christ in their life?
+How many people are currently outside the Church because of their experience of trusting in the small-c "church," or because the static, power-focused "church" has replaced the living, surprising and Spirit-led Body of Christ in their life (big-C "Church")?
 The difference is immense, and no progress towards unity can happen when we focus on the wrong version of Church.

-What Christ commands is something altogether more profound and rewarding: a unity of heart and soul leading to minds and mouths to glorify God.
-Trusting in flesh and rulers…whatever their title or power…never has led to true unity.
+What Christ commands is something altogether more profound and rewarding: a unity of heart and soul leading minds and mouths to glorify God.
+Trusting in flesh and rulers and systems…whatever their title or power…never has led to true unity.
 Trusting in Christ’s presence as we take the tentative steps to listen to others who follow him (especially those we find most puzzling or divergent), really being interested in their experience across the no-man’s land of a scandalized, divided Christianity…this seems like the truly radical and risky behavior of at St. Peter rather than yet another report of yet another commission about yet another ineffective attempt to substitute institution for Body.

 Prayer for the Unity of the Church